-📣 📣 We are pleased to announce plans to relaunch the Clinical Research Investigative Studies Program (CRISP) in the fall of 2022.
+📣 📣 We are pleased to announce that we have relaunched the Clinical Research Investigative Studies Program (CRISP) in the fall of 2022.

 If you're interested in applying for CRISP, please contact firstname.lastname@example.org